 Data presented in a row or column is useful, but patterns can be hard to spot at a glance.
 The context for these numbers can be provided by inserting sparklines next to the data.
 Taking up a small area, a sparkline can display a trend based on adjacent data in a clear graphical representation.
 You can quickly see the relationship between a sparkline and its underlying data, even when your data changes you can see the respective changes in the sparkline immediately.

-In this example we will use a database of an electronics shop that contain profits from each products for the last 5 months.
+Case Study: In this example, we will use a database of an electronics shop that contains profits from each product for the last 5 months.
 We want to see the trend of profit of the particular product beside it.
-How we can do this?
+How can we do this?

-Answer: Using Sparklines!Let’s go through the following steps to create sparklines for this example.
-Step 1: Create a table in an excel sheet same as the above picture.
+Step #1: Create a table in an excel sheet.
 In the cells of column G we will create sparklines based on the data in the adjacent cells.